Portfolio manager’s Letter February 2000

 Index Funds – a wonderful new vehicle?
 So says Tom Gardiner.
 But money has been pouring into Index funds for the last ten years.
 Now this flow of money has created distortions in the capital markets.

 Tom Gardner made the following quote last year.
 He is one of the bothers that founded “The Motley Fool” a popular investment Web site.

 “The Efficient Markets Theory was under thoughtful and overloved.
 But it did bring us a wonderful new vehicle – the index fund.
 The market-index fund is going to wreak havoc on the mutual fund industry over the next five years.
 I’ve secured my box seat.
 Can’t wait to spectate.”

 Are Index Funds really a wonderful New Vehicle?
-Yes, it is true that Index Funds have outperformed most managed stock funds, and I, as investment manager, agree with his contention that the mutual fund industry is in for a very traumatic future.
-But, I, as investment manager, am not at all sure that index funds are going to be a positive alternative.
+Yes, it is true that Index Funds have outperformed most managed stock funds, and I agree with his contention that the mutual fund industry is in for a very traumatic future.
+But, I am not at all sure that index funds are going to be a positive alternative.
 In capital markets the past is the past, and the only constant is change.
 Just because Index funds have out performed managed funds for the last 15 years does not mean they will for the next 15.

 In the market today, there are large areas of over valuations (Tech stocks and large caps) but there are also pockets of under valuation.
 In the small cap sector (non-tech) equity values are very depressed.
 Many PE’s are at levels not seen since the 1970’s.
 Indexing is partially responsible for this.
 Small companies receive little if any of the money that flows into index funds.
 In addition the rest of the Mutual funds have grown so big that they can not invest in small companies.
 Their capital base is so big and the frictional costs of getting into and out of a position in a small company has become really scary.